rjocox/Youtube-Playlist-to-MP3/README.md

 ## Created in Pycharm

-Just copy the whole project and open with pycharm.
+Just copy the whole project, open with pycharm and run the main.